2nd International Forum on Cooperative Law

 The 2nd International Forum on Cooperative Law follows the one organized in 2016 at Montevideo, Uruguay.
 The fruitful outcome of the Montevideo Forum – both as concerns the number of participants and the positive feed-back – led to the decision to organize such meetings biannually.

-The 2nd International Forum on Cooperative Law will be organized at Athens by Ius Cooperativum with the support of two local co-organizers: the Open Hellenic University (Athens) and the Peoples’ University on Social and Solidarity Economy (Thessaloniki).
+The 2nd International Forum on Cooperative Law will be organized at Athens by Ius Cooperativum, with the support of the International Co-operative Alliance and of two local co-organizers: the Hellenic Open University (Athens) and the Peoples’ University on Social and Solidarity Economy (Thessaloniki).

 Under the overall theme of “Cooperative Law and Cooperative Principles”, which is to point to the relevance of the internationally recognized cooperative principles for cooperative law, the 2nd International Forum on Cooperative Law will focus on the place of the cooperative principles in cooperative law, the research and education in the field of cooperative law, and on an exchange of views on cooperatives by lawyers and economists.

 The themes of the Forum might include:

 - The legal relevance (if any) of the cooperative principles for cooperative law

 - The legal relevance (if any) of the cooperative principles for other fields of law (e.g. constitutions, administration law, tax law, bankruptcy law, labor law, competition law, bankruptcy law, audit regulations, book-keeping and accounting standards)